 Being a volunteer has lots of benefits.
 It can bring meaning and purpose to your life, while increasing your self-esteem and wellbeing.
 Volunteering can also relieve stress, and alleviate symptoms of depression.
 As well as having a positive impact on your community, volunteering can improve your relationships.

-Volunteering is time willingly to help someone else without being paid.
+Volunteering is spending time willingly to help someone else without being paid.
 It can be formal or informal.
 Informal volunteering includes helping friends and family with things like babysitting, home repairs or caring.
 Formal volunteering usually takes place through a charity or other not-for-profit or community organisation.

 There are many organisations that actively seek volunteers.
-These include:
+These include areas such as:

 - animal welfare like the RSPCA

-- organisations and charities that look after vulnerable people, like the Australian Red Cross, The Smith Family, the Starlight Children’s Foundation, UnitingCare Australia, and Meals on Wheels
+- vulnerable people, like the Australian Red Cross, The Smith Family, the Starlight Children’s Foundation, UnitingCare Australia, and Meals on Wheels

-- other community organisations like state emergency services, rural fire services and Surf Life Saving Australia
+- state emergency services, rural fire services and Surf Life Saving Australia

-- organisations that take volunteers overseas, like Projects Abroad, World Youth International and Australian Volunteers Program
+- volunteers overseas, like Projects Abroad, World Youth International and Australian Volunteers Program

 What do you hope to get out of volunteering?